 You may be able to re-apply for ILR as a bereaved partner if your application for ILR as a bereaved partner has been refused by the Home Office UKVI and you do not believe you can successfully challenge the refusal of your ILR application.
 Any such fresh ILR application should meet the requirements as set out in paragraph 39E of the Immigration Rules.

-If your application for ILR as a bereaved partner has been refused by the Home Office UKVI and you have been given the right to Administrative Review against the refusal decision, you should file an Administrative review within 14 days of the refusal decision.
-The Administrative Review against the refusal decision can be successful on the grounds that the decision maker has made a caseworker error in deciding your application for ILR as a bereaved partner.
+If your application for ILR as a bereaved partner has been refused by the UKVI Home Office and you have been granted the right to an Administrative Review of the refusal, you should file an Administrative Review within 14 days of the refusal decision.
+The Administrative Review of the refusal decision can succeed on the grounds that the decision-maker made a caseworker error in deciding your application for ILR as a bereaved partner.
 Our specialist family visa solicitors can provide the required legal services to represent you in your Administrative Review to challenge the refusal decision.

-When Can I Naturalise as a British Citizen After ILR As A Bereaved Partner?
+Naturalisation as a British Citizen After ILR as a Bereaved Partner

-Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you have to meet for your application for ILR as a bereaved partner to succeed.
+Advice on requirements: Our immigration solicitors will advise you on the requirements you must meet for your ILR application as a bereaved partner to succeed.

 Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for ILR as a bereaved partner;

-Assessment of documents: Our immigration lawyers will assess your documents to make sure that all the documents you provide in support of your application for ILR as a bereaved partner are in accordance with the requirements of the Immigration Rules.
+Assessment of documents: Our immigration lawyers will assess your documents to ensure that all documents you provide in support of your ILR application as a bereaved partner comply with the requirements of the Immigration Rules.

-Completing the application form and submitting your application: Our immigration lawyers will complete the relevant application form for your ILR application as a bereaved partner and submit your application online.
+Completing the application form and submitting your application: Our immigration lawyers will complete the relevant form for your ILR application as a bereaved partner and submit it online.

-Booking an appointment with the application centre: After you submit your application for ILR as a bereaved partner online, our immigration lawyers will book an appointment with the application centre for you to enrol your biometrics.
+Booking an appointment with the application centre: After you submit your ILR application as a bereaved partner online, our immigration lawyers will book an appointment with the application centre for you to enrol your biometrics.

-Preparing a detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter in support of your application for ILR as a bereaved partner, explaining how all the legal requirements are met for the approval of your application.
+Preparing a detailed cover letter: Our specialist immigration solicitors will prepare a detailed cover letter in support of your ILR application as a bereaved partner, explaining how all legal requirements are met for approval.

-Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload online all the supporting documents to be considered in support of your application for ILR as a bereaved partner.
+Uploading documents online: Before the biometrics enrolment date, our immigration lawyers will upload all supporting documents to be considered in support of your ILR application as a bereaved partner.

-Follow-up work: Our immigration lawyers will carry out all the follow-up work until a decision by the Home Office UKVI on your application for ILR as a bereaved partner.
+Follow-up work: Our immigration lawyers will handle all follow-up until the UKVI Home Office makes a decision on your ILR application as a bereaved partner.

 Why Choose Us for ILR as a Bereaved Partner?

-There are a number of reasons why you can choose our family visa solicitors and lawyers in London to handle your application for ILR as a bereaved partner from inside the UK.
+There are a number of reasons to choose our family visa solicitors and lawyers in London to handle your ILR application as a bereaved partner from within the UK.
 The main reasons include the following:

-High-Quality Legal Services: Our team of the best family visa solicitors in London provides high-quality legal services for ILR as a bereaved partner from inside the UK.
-The high quality of UK visa and immigration legal services provided by our best team of immigration lawyers is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+High-Quality Legal Services: Our team of the best family visa solicitors in London provides high-quality legal services for an ILR as a bereaved partner from inside the UK.
+The high quality of UK visa and immigration legal services provided by our best team of immigration lawyers is evident in the 5-star Google Reviews rating from 99% of our clients.

-Remote Legal Services: Our specialist family visa solicitors and lawyers can provide you with expert immigration advice and legal representation remotely from our offices in London.
-Using modern technology, our specialist family visa solicitors and lawyers can handle your application for ILR as a bereaved partner remotely without the need for you to visit our offices.
-Whilst we are more than happy to welcome clients into our offices, if this is their preference, we are proud to be able to offer our legal services for ILR application remotely to save your time and travel costs.
+Remote Legal Services: Our specialist family visa solicitors and lawyers can provide you with expert immigration advice and legal representation remotely from our London offices.
+Using modern technology, our specialist family visa solicitors and lawyers can handle your ILR application as a bereaved partner remotely, without you needing to visit our offices.
+Whilst we are more than happy to welcome clients into our offices, if this is their preference, we are proud to offer our legal services for an ILR application remotely to save them time and travel costs.

-Open 7 Days A Week: We are open seven days a week and pride ourselves on providing dedicated immigration advice and legal representation for ILR applications as a bereaved partner.
+Open 7 Days A Week: We are open seven days a week and pride ourselves on providing dedicated immigration advice and legal representation for ILR applications to bereaved partners.

-All Work Carried Out By Qualified Specialist Immigration Solicitors: Our specialist team of fully qualified and experienced family visa solicitors, who have extensive experience dealing with ILR applications, will carry out all the casework on your application for ILR as a bereaved partner.
+All Work Carried Out By Qualified Specialist Immigration Solicitors: Our specialist team of fully qualified and experienced family visa solicitors, with extensive experience in ILR applications, will handle all casework for your ILR application as a bereaved partner.

 Free Immigration Advice Online: Our specialist team of family visa solicitors and lawyers can provide one-off free immigration advice online for ILR through our website enquiry form.